 Catherine M. Hicks, Vineet Pandey, C. Ailie Fraser, and Scott R. Klemmer.
 2016.
 Framing Feedback: Choosing Review Environment Features that Support High Quality Peer Assessment.
 CHI ’16, San Jose, CA, USA.

 C. Ailie Fraser, Joy Kim, Scott Klemmer, and Mira Dontcheva.
 2019.
 Creative livestreaming: How sharing one’s process can inspire, educate, and engage.
-To appear at CHI '19 Live Streaming Workshop, Glasgow, Scotland.
+CHI '19 Live Streaming Workshop, Glasgow, Scotland.
 (Workshop Paper)

 C. Ailie Fraser.
 2018.
 The Right Content at the Right Time: Contextual Examples for Just-in-time Creative Learning.
 UIST '18 Doctoral Symposium, Berlin, Germany.